Nominated in 2017 for the Award for Excellence in Merchandising and Product Development

-For over 17 years, Nan Lung Palmer has helped multi-billion dollar corporations to family-owned companies drive sales and execute merchandising strategies.
+For the last 20 years, Nan Lung Palmer has helped multi-billion dollar corporations to family-owned companies drive sales and execute merchandising strategies.
 Nan’s experience spans over buying, merchandising, product development, financial planning, and inventory management.
 Nan is a Diamond and Color Stone Graduate of GIA, with a Bachelors of Science degree in Merchandising Management from the Fashion Institute of Technology.
 She began her professional journey as a Jewelry Planner for Finlay Fine Jewelry, managing the inventory and assortment for over 800 retail locations throughout the US.
 Most of her career was spent at Macy’s Inc. where she executed various programs, developed new products to grow the company’s sales and margin, and was instrumental in the successful launches of brands like Triton®, Effy, and Chocolate Diamonds® by LeVian.

 In 2011, Nan began working for David Yurman as the Senior Retail Buyer during a period of rapid expansion in the retail sector for the iconic brand.
 She eventually moved up to manage the merchandising vision by developing cohesive collections and lead the assortment planning and productivity for campaigns such as Meteorite, Streamline®, Shelby Cobra Timepiece, and Cable Reimagined.